varya/steroids/_posts/debugging/2013-05-24-safari-web-inspector.markdown

 ## Using the Safari Web Inspector

+### iOS Simulator
+Remote debugging is enabled in the iOS Simulator by default.
+Open your Steroids app in the iOS Simulator by typing `simulator` in the Steroids console (or `$ steroids simulator` in another Terminal window).
+Please note that `$ steroids connect` needs to be running when calling `simulator` or `$ steroids simulator`.
+Otherwise the autoconnect fails with a connection error.

+### Physical device

+Alternatively, you can use a [Debug Scanner or Debug Ad Hoc build](/steroids/guides/cloud_services/debug-build/) for debugging your app.
+Afer you have downloaded and installed the Debug IPA, you need to enable Web Inspector for Safari on your iOS device.
+Go to Settings > Safari > Advanced and enable the Web Inspector option.
+Then, connect your device to your computer with a wire.

+### Enabling Safari Develop menu
 *Note that your Safari must be version 6.1 or later.
 You'll need to restart your computer after updating Safari for the Web Inspector to work.*

-To get started, open your Steroids app in the iOS Simulator by typing `simulator` in the Steroids console (or `$ steroids simulator` in another Terminal window).
-Please note that `$ steroids connect` needs to be running when calling `simulator` or `$ steroids simulator`.
-Otherwise the autoconnect fails with a connection error.

-Alternatively, you can use a [Debug Scanner or Debug Ad Hoc build](/steroids/guides/cloud_services/debug-build/) for debugging your app. **When using a physical device, you need to connect your device to your computer with a wire.**

 Next, enable Safari's developer tools.
 Open Safari's preferences by selecting *Safari* > *Preferences* from the top menu, go to the Advanced tab and check the Show Developer menu checkbox.

 Now, you should see a *Develop* menu item in Safari's top menu bar.
-Open the *Develop* > *iPhone Simulator* menu, and you should see a list of WebViews currently open in your app. (`contextmenu.html`, `loading.html` and `background.html` are used internally by Steroids.)
+Open the *Develop* > *iPhone Simulator* (or your iOS device's name) menu, and you should see a list of WebViews currently open in your app. (`contextmenu.html`, `loading.html` and `background.html` are used internally by Steroids.)

-You can also skip the Safari menu altogether.
+When using the Simulator, you can also skip the Safari menu altogether.
 When in the `steroids connect` prompt, you can use `d` or `debug` command to get a list of currently open WebViews in the iOS Simulator.
 The command takes an argument like `d views/banana/index.html` to open the Safari Web Inspector for given WebView.
 Partial file/path names work also, so if you have an open WebView at `views/car/index.html` path you can simply write e.g. `d car/ind`.

 If you cannot see any WebViews in your Safari Develop menu, restarting your computer might help.